 - offer choice about how data is used

 - build trust and confidence in the process of sharing data

 In the Developing a Data Cooperative Model for Small Energy Cooperatives report, you can learn more about:

 - why we chose a data cooperative model

 - the different potential data flows we explored

 - the mechanisms for consent that we co-designed

 - a governance system specifically focussed on the data-sharing process

 The findings were discussed at the How to Build a Data Cooperative event on Tuesday 30 March 2021.
 We were joined by Astha Kapoor, co-founder of the Aapti Institute, Bangalore and Hays Witt, CEO of Drivers Seat Cooperative, from the US, to understand more about why there are so few working examples of these conceptually simple structures.
 It was chaired by Anouk Ruhaak who’s currently a Mozilla Fellow.

-From our research, we have outstanding questions about how to create, and create trust in, data cooperatives – on things like the transparency and legibility of system, particularly any automation involved, and of course, the time and financial costs of setting up and sustaining such a structure.
+From our research, we have outstanding questions about how to create, and create trust in, data cooperatives – on things like the transparency and legibility of the system, particularly any automation involved, and of course, the time and financial costs of setting up and sustaining such a structure.